p2panda/handbook/README.md

 ### Goals for the p2panda schema

 - Open schema that can be distributed by any kind of client that implements it.
 Make it easy for devs to extend the protocol and to create their own stuff with it.
-- The schema records users, ressources, authorizations, events and festivals
+- The schema records users, resources, authorizations, events and festivals
   - every p2panda installation is a user but bots can also be users. `user` is a cryptographic key pair stored on a device. `users` announce new `resources` or `events` and authorize `resource` requests of `resources` they created.
-  - resource` is very loosely defined and can be anything users want to share with others (a physical object, a skill, etc.), `locations` are also `resources` and can be defined by a GPS position, (a physical address?) or a virtual address (a URL, 3D coordinate etc. ?).
+  - `resource` is very loosely defined and can be anything users want to share with others (a physical object, a skill, etc.), `locations` are also `resources` and can be defined by a GPS position, (a physical address?) or a virtual address (a URL, 3D coordinate etc. ?).
 Resources can be created by `users`, the single creator of a resource becomes its `owner`.
-  - authorization` is an `owner` confirming or denying a requested `resource` for an `event`.
+  - `authorization` is an `owner` confirming or denying a requested `resource` for an `event`.
 The policy by which an owner authorizes a resource is up to that owner.
 P2:panda_face: will initially implement the *first-come-first-served* policy and the *manual confirmation* policy.
-  - festivals` are the nestable contexts that contain resources `resources`, `events` and `authorizations`.
+  - `festivals` are the nestable contexts that contain resources `resources`, `events` and `authorizations`.
 They also provide the boundaries for gossip exchange.
 - An implementation should generate a unique cryptographic key-pair on every first start, this is enough to make sure that every message the key owner sends can be verified and connected to it (if someone changed the message afterwards it will fail).
 - Flexibility with regards to how ressource usage is authorized.
 Base case would be: A user requests usage of a ressource registered to another user.
 The owner confirms this request manually.
 Other possibilites: majority vote, automatic allocation unless there are conflicts, require multiple confirmations (e.g. any two other users must confirm)
 - Plurality: Since p2panda is decentralized it is not consistent by nature, meaning that every peer sees a different part and state of it.